alvin-muniz/communally-frontend/README.md

 https://dev.to/lysofdev/an-angular-testing-cheatsheet-5hj2

-The meditation timer proved difficult to test so I
+The meditation timer proved difficult to test so I had to put that to the side.

+My workflow consisted of having Karma open on one window and hte local server running in another and moving between them, starting with the red tests in Karma and then confirming the changes in the html and then the live server.
+THis allows the easiest route to update as I went along.

+##Custom Pipe
+I utilized a custom pipe for the meditation timer to transform the information from the time variable into a time format that's appropriate.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).